lorenzopelanda/geo-analysis/docs/EXAMPLES.rst

 ====================================

 This example demonstrates how to filter the downloaded data from Copernicus to get only the green areas for a bounding box using ``GreenCopernicus`` class.
-It's supposed you already have downloaded the data from the ``CopernicusDownloader`` class.
+It's supposed you already have downloaded the data from the ``data.copernicus`` class.
 We use the function ``get_green()``, you can pass some green areas of your choise in a set in the number format of the specified satellites system unless it uses some default type of green areas.

 .. code-block:: python

-   from greento.green.GreenCopernicus import GreenCopernicus
+   from greento.green.copernicus import copernicus

-   green = GreenCopernicus(copernicus_area) #the one downloaded from CopernicusDownloader green_area = green.get_green()
+   green = copernicus(copernicus_area) #the one downloaded from CopernicusDownloader green_area = green.get_green()

 .. raw:: html